liesware/coherence/README.md

 ## Abstract

 Coherence is a TCP server which provides an json interface to perfom cryptographic operations like encrypt, digital signatures, key exchage, message authentication code, random numbers, hash functions.
-Basically HSM core features.
+Basically kind of HSM core features.

 ## Features